National Museum of the U.S. Air Force, Dayton, Ohio.

 Doug Preisse serves as a principal at Van Meter-Ashbrook & Associates.

-State Sen. Hearcel Craig, Ohio Senate
+State Sen. Hearcel Craig, Ohio Senate, District 15

 Michael B. Coleman, Commission Co-Chair, former Mayor of Columbus, OH and partner at Ice Miller LCC.